-Vengurla is an alluring beach town, located on the Konkan coast in the southern-most district of Sindhudurg in Maharashtra.
-Located 110 km north of Goa, Vengurla is popular for its long stretch of clear white-sandy beaches ringed by high mountains.
+Vengurla is an alluring beach town, located on the Konkan coast in the southern most district of Sindhudurg in Maharashtra.
+Just 110 km north of Goa, Vengurla is popular for its long stretch of clear white sand beaches ringed by high mountains.

 Malvani, a dialect of Marathi, is spoken in Vengurla.

-Vengurla boasts five stunning beaches.
-Nivati beach, Shiroda beach, Mochemad beach, Sagareshwar beach, and Vayangani beach of which Nivati and Shiroda beaches are highly recommended as they are blessed with crystal clear water.
-If water sports interest you, then there are facilities for water surfing and boating on the beach.
+Vengurla boasts of five stunning beaches.
+Nivati beach, Shiroda beach, Mochemad beach, Sagareshwar beach, and Vayangani beach.
+Of these, Nivati and Shiroda beaches are highly recommended as they are blessed with crystal clear water and offer great opportunities for water sports.

 Vengurla is also famous for its temples like the Mauli Devi Temple, Sateri Devi Temple and Shri Vithoda Temple.